 1. A decent credit score, ideally 600 or higher.

 You don’t necessarily need perfect credit to qualify for a home loan these days.
 In fact, the average credit score among close loans has dropped a bit over the last few years.
 That’s because lenders are relaxing some of their qualification criteria.

-So, what credit score is needed to buy a home in 2018?
+So, what credit score is needed to buy a home?

-While the rules aren’t written in stone, a score of 600 or higher will generally put you in a good position to qualify for a home loan and buy a house in 2018.
+While the rules aren’t written in stone, a score of 600 or higher will generally put you in a good position to qualify for a home loan and buy a house.
+Having a 640 or higher would be even better.
 Some lenders might set the bar higher than that, while others will allow for a slightly lower score.
 It can vary, which is one of the reasons you should shop around.

 The FHA program is one of the most “forgiving” mortgage options, when it comes to the credit score needed to qualify.
 The minimum score required by HUD is 500, but borrowers will need a 580 or higher to qualify for the 3.5% down payment option.